vishaltak/gitlab-development-kit/doc/troubleshooting.md

 - On Ubuntu/Debian it might be in `/usr/lib/x86_64-linux-gnu/pkgconfig`
 - On Fedora it is expected to be in `/usr/lib64/pkgconfig`

-You'll need to add that directory to the `PKG_CONFIG_PATH` environment variable.
+You need to add that directory to the `PKG_CONFIG_PATH` environment variable.

 To fix this now, run the following on the command line: